Mark Raymond was named the 2017 NESCAC Coach of the Year

 "I am extremely excited to be named the head football coach at Williams College," Raymond said.
 "I would like to thank Athletic Director Lisa Melendy and the entire search committee for this wonderful opportunity.
 I am honored to join an institution so renowned for its academic and athletic excellence.
 I cannot wait to meet the team and start preparing for the 2016 season."

-Raymond, his wife Sarah and daughters Reese and Sydney will reside in Williamstown.
+Raymond, his wife Sarah and daughters Reese and Sydney reside in Williamstown.